Jose Trevino Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.92 team ERA ranks ninth across all league pitching staffs.
+- The Guardians have a 3.75 team ERA that ranks eighth across all MLB pitching staffs.

-- Guardians pitchers combine to surrender nine total home runs at a rate of 0.9 per game (to rank 11th in the league).
+- The Guardians surrender the eighth-fewest home runs in baseball (nine total, 0.8 per game).

-- Bieber (0-0) takes the mound for the Guardians to make his third start this season.
+- Gaddis (0-0) gets the starting nod for the Guardians, his third this season.

-- The righty last appeared on Wednesday against the Oakland Athletics, when he threw six innings, allowing three earned runs while giving up three hits.
+- In his last appearance on Wednesday, the righty tossed six scoreless innings against the Oakland Athletics while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.